-However, saying that the Court of Appeal recognized “the tort” is not completely accurate.
+However, saying that the Court of Appeal recognized “the tort” is not entirely accurate.
 What the Court of Appeal recognized was that there are, in fact, four torts that fall under the umbrella of ‘invasion of privacy.’

-By now the facts of the Jones decision will be well known to most.
 Defendant bank employee Tsige used her position within the bank to access and view plaintiff Jones’s bank records.
 The information displayed included transactions details, as well as personal information such as date of birth, marital status and address.
 However, Tsige did not publish, distribute or record the information in any way.

 Professor William L. Prosser’s Four Torts